slamice/wri/hipsters/first-draft/notes.md

 Office scene and waking up in the morning is too long.
 Cut office stuff out.

-Characters need tick's, betetr particularlized
+Characters need tick's, better particularlized